misto89/PHP-MVC-Framework/app/controllers/Readme.txt

-This folder contains all system's Controllers.
+This folder contains all system's Controllers with the convention that each controller terms with the suffix "Controller".